symforce-org/symforce/docs/index.rst

     Introductory guide to doing math and geometry

 :doc:`notebooks/ops_tutorial`
-    Introductory guide to using Concepts in symforce
+    Introductory guide to using Ops in symforce

 :doc:`notebooks/cameras_tutorial`
     Introductory guide to using camera models